What Is Malware and What Does It Do?

 7. Rootkit

-A rootkit program gives administrator-level access to your device.
-This malware conceals its existence and actions from you so that it can remotely execute files and even change system configurations on your machine.
+A rootkit program gives a hacker administrator-level access to your device.
+This malware conceals its existence and actions from you so that it can remotely execute files and even change system configurations on your machine without you noticing.

 Once the rootkit infects the device, it can spy on your usage by accessing the computer log files.
 It gives continued privileged access to your files while you have no knowledge the malware is present.